openebs/lvm-localpv/design/lvm/resize_workflow.md

 ### Test Plan
 A test plan will include following test cases:
 - Test volume expansion operation on all supported filesystems(ext3, ext4, xfs, btrfs).
-- Test volume expansion while expansion of the volume is already in progress.
+- Test volume expansion while previous expansion of the volume is already in progress.
-- Restart LVM-Node-CSI-driver pod while filesystem expansion is in progress.
+- Restart of node LVM-Node-CSI-driver while filesystem expansion is in progress.
 - Test volume expansion while application is not consuming the volume(It should succeed only after application mounts the volume).
 - Shutdown the node while filesystem expansion is in progress and after recovering volume expansion should be succeeded.
+- Test volume expansion on statefulset application with multiple replicas.
+- Test volume expansion of thin provisioned volume.

 ## Graduation Criteria